* World equity markets extend decline for seventh day

 * Yen sinks to 6-1/2-month low vs U.S. dollar

-NEW YORK, Nov 15 (Reuters) - Global stocks fell for a seventh day on Thursday after data showed the euro zone entered a recession in the third quarter and on fear of the U.S. “fiscal cliff,” and oil prices declined despite a flare-up of violence in the Gaza Strip.
+NEW YORK, Nov 15 (Reuters) - Global stocks fell for a seventh day on Thursday after data showed the euro zone entered a recession in the third quarter and on fear of the U.S. “fiscal cliff,” while oil prices gained on growing concerns about violence in the Gaza Strip.

-“I have a hard time seeing (oil) prices falling back much at the moment, at least while tension is still high,” said Filip Petersson, an analyst at SEB in Stockholm.
+“I have a hard time seeing (prices) falling back much at the moment, at least while tension is still high,” said Filip Petersson, an analyst at SEB in Stockholm.

 “We would probably need to hear some kind of statements that indicate the Israelis are stepping down, but I think that’s unlikely to happen at the moment.”

-U.S. stocks fell in choppy trading, with the S&P500 stock index down for a third day after Wal-Mart Stores Inc, the world’s biggest retailer, reported disappointing quarterly sales and on concerns about the U.S. government’s budget woes may slow 2013 economic growth.
+U.S. stocks fell in choppy trading, with the S&P 500 down for a third day after Wal-Mart Stores Inc, the world’s biggest retailer, reported disappointing quarterly sales and on concerns about the fiscal cliff and Europe’s debt crisis.

-U.S. stocks have struggled to hold onto gains in recent days as investors fret the economy could slip into recession if no deal is reached to avoid the “fiscal cliff” - some $600 billion in spending cuts and tax hikes due to begin taking effect in January.
+Stocks have struggled to hold on to small gains in recent days as investors fret the economy could slip into recession if no budget deal is reached to avoid the fiscal cliff - some $600 billion in spending cuts and tax hikes that take effect in January.

-The S&P500 index is down about 2.0 percent for the week so far.
+The S&P 500 is off about 2 percent for the week so far.

-Disappointing economic data also weighed on stocks and U.S. oil prices, which settled down 87 cents to $85.45 a barrel.
+Disappointing economic data also weighed on stocks and U.S. oil prices, which fell 60 cents to $85.72 a barrel.

-Hurricane Sandy in the U.S. North East drove new claims for jobless benefits to a 1-1/2-year high last week, a sign the deadly storm could hold back economic growth by leaving tens of thousands of people temporarily out of work.
+Superstorm Sandy drove new claims for U.S. jobless benefits to a 1-1/2 year high last week, a sign the deadly storm could hold back economic growth by leaving tens of thousands of people temporarily out of work.